grantmcconnaughey/feature-requests/README.md

     python manage.py loaddata clients product_areas feature_requests

+This adds 3 clients, 4 product areas, and 5 sample feature requests.

 ### Run the Server

 Finally, run the server and navigate to http://127.0.0.1:8000/ in your browser.